by Martin Maenza

 “I’m surprised you remember, Hal Jordan!”
 Samantha Crockett snapped.
 “We had a date for last year’s Valentine’s dance, and you stood me up!
 How dare you?
 I spent seventy-five dollars on a new gown and matching shoes, not counting getting my hair done!
 All that, and you didn’t show up!
 You didn’t call or anything!”

 “I-I–” Hal stuttered.
 He’d completely forgotten about that.
-Stuff like that happened when one was off saving the world from an alien incursion.
+Stuff like that happens when you’re off saving the world from an alien invasion, he supposed.
 “Look, I’m sorry, but–”

 Great, Hal thought to himself, so much for picking up on my old social life.
 As head cheerleader, Samantha would ensure that Hal was treated like a leper for the rest of his days at Taylor High.